ABOUT THIS REPORT

-All information and performance data relate to our operations, unless otherwise stated.
-We include some information on certain non-operated assets, such as Equatorial Guinea LNG Holdings Limited (EG LNG) that is material to our sustainability reporting.
+All information and performance data in this report relate to Marathon Oil operations, unless otherwise stated.
+We include certain information on non-operated assets, such as Equatorial Guinea LNG Holdings Limited (EG LNG).

-This report was reviewed by Marathon Oil subject-matter experts, legal and accounting staff, executives and the board of directors.
-The financial and operational highlights were excerpted from the 2017 Annual Report on Form 10-K. No third party or external assurance agency evaluated this report.
+This report was reviewed by Marathon Oil subject-matter experts, legal and accounting staff, executives, the board of directors and a third-party ESG consultant.
+The financial highlights were excerpted from the 2018 Annual Report on Form 10-K filed with the SEC.

-To identify risks and opportunities to include in this report, Marathon Oil considered internal and external perspectives on new and emerging issues, regulations, standards and practices, and a gap analysis performed by a third party.
-Materiality was determined based on a review of risks identified during our Enterprise Risk Assessment process and in discussions with Marathon Oil managers and subject-matter experts; socially responsible investors (SRI) and other investors; business partners, industry associations and nongovernmental organizations; and nonprofit and community partners.
-Additional information that informed our materiality determination came from investment reports, media coverage and a review of peer company reports to benchmark reporting practices.
+We identified risks and opportunities to include in this report by considering new and emerging issues, regulations, and standards and practices.
+Information included in this report was determined based on a review of risks and issues identified during our Enterprise Risk Management process and in discussions with Marathon Oil managers and subject-matter experts; investors; business partners, industry associations and nongovernmental organizations; and nonprofit and community partners.
+We also benchmarked reporting practices of peer companies, and reviewed investment reports and media coverage.